abegaz/iCustomerReview/User Account Stories.md

->Acceptance Criteria is need for the each one
+>Acceptance Criteria is needed for each one

 # Darius' UAS:
 1. As a customer I want to be able to leave a review for this product so that I may tell other potential customers that this product is good or bad.